 What is living kidney donation?

-A living kidney donor is a person who gives one of their healthy kidneys to someone with kidney failure who needs a transplant (the recipient).
-This could be a friend or family member, or someone they do not already know.
+Living kidney donation is when you choose to give one of your healthy kidneys to someone in need of a transplant.
+This could be a friend or family member, or someone you do not know.

 Did you know?